Caution: This chart assumes that the issuer has either

 Here are the procedures that you should follow:

-a.
-Open a brokerage account with a full service broker-dealer or a bank that handles restricted securities transactions.
-If you do not have a brokerage account (or if your broker is not very experienced in processing restricted securities), we can provide you with the names of securities brokers who handle a high volume of restricted stock transactions and who will welcome your business.
-Online discount brokers do not accept restricted stock or process the removal of restrictive legends.
-You will not be permitted to clear shares using the services of a full service broker or bank and move the shares to a discount broker before they are sold.
-The brokerage commission charged by a full service broker or bank (usually between two percent and four percent) is a cost of doing business and cannot be avoided.
-If you are likely to do a substantial amount of future business with the broker-dealer or bank, you may be able to negotiate a lower commission.
+1. Open a brokerage account with a full-service broker-dealer or a bank that has a restricted securities transactions desk.
+If you do not have a brokerage account (or if your broker lacks experience in processing restricted securities), we can provide you with the names of securities brokers who handle a high volume of restricted stock transactions and who will welcome your business.
+Most securities brokers that operate only through the Internet do not process the removal of restrictive legends.
+You will not be permitted to clear shares using the services of a full-service broker or bank and move the shares to your account at a discount broker.
+The brokerage commission charged by a full-service broker or bank (usually between two percent and five percent) is a cost of doing business and cannot be avoided.

-b.
-Contact your account representative before you send your original certificate(s) to your financial institution and confirm that it will accept the certificate(s) in safekeeping while the restriction removal process is completed.
-Always send original certificates using an overnight or two-day delivery service that provides a tracking number.
+2. If your shares are not held in book entry form and you have a paper stock certificate, it is a good idea to contact your bank or brokerage firm account representative before you send your original certificate(s) to your financial institution and confirm that it will accept the certificate(s) in safekeeping while the restriction removal process is completed.
+Always send original paper certificates using an overnight or two-day delivery service that provides a tracking number.
 Never sign the stock power on the back of the stock certificate.
 Always sign a stock power that is separate from the certificate and send the stock power and certificate in separate envelopes.
-We can provide you with a form of stock power separate from the certificate.
+If your broker does not send you one, we can provide you with a form of stock power separate from the certificate.

-i.
-Assuming that there are no valid reasons why the Rule 144 legend should not be removed, the issuer will inform the stock transfer agent that the restrictive legend may be removed.
-The stock transfer agent will return the cleared shares to your broker by the method requested by the broker.
+7. Assuming that there are no valid reasons why the Rule 144 legend should not be removed, the issuer will inform the stock transfer agent that the restrictive legend may be removed.
+The stock transfer agent will send the cleared shares to your broker by the method requested by the broker (DWAC or DRS in most cases).
+If the issuer is not DTC eligible, a paper stock certificate will be sent to the broker.
 Your broker may then sell the number of shares that you have authorized to be sold pursuant to your sell order.